 In Information Physics, the concept of information and its characterisation are formulated from an underlying unified theoretical physics.
 This brings a deeper understanding about why information is the way it is and behaves the way it does, placing statistical attributes into a first principle physical background aiming at universality.
 It further provides more robust methodologies for information quantification, storage, transmission and optimisation, opening new avenues laid down by the very same physics that governs information dynamics in the first place.

 The course starts with an overview on Information Theory, classical and quantum, then progressing to dynamical system theories and kinematic geometry.
 The last sector entails the theoretical physics of information and complexity being developed by the course coordinator, including his recently introduced non-ergodic theory of information physics and synergistic dynamic theory of complex coevolutionary systems, along with applications spanning from signal processing, machine learning, telecommunications, network design and optimisation in structurally evolving complex systems.

-Enquiries are welcome for registering at our regular course or requesting course deployment at external institutions.
+Enquiries are welcome for registering at our regular courses at M-DSC or requesting course deployment at external institutions.